wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/custom-dns-web-site-buydomains-web-app.md

 > [AZURE.NOTE] Please do not attempt to purchase a domain using a subscription that does not have an Active Credit Card associated with it.
 This could result in your subscription being disabled.

-If you don't have a domain name for your web app, you can easily buy one on [Azure Management Portal](https://manage.windowsazure.cn/).
+If you don't have a domain name for your web app, you can easily buy one on [Azure Portal](https://portal.azure.cn/).
 During the purchase process you can choose to have WWW and root domain's DNS records be mapped to your web app automatically.
-You also can manage your domain right inside Azure Management Portal.
+You also can manage your domain right inside Azure Portal.

 Use the following steps to buy domain names and assign to your web app.

-1. In your browser, open the [Azure Management Portal](https://manage.windowsazure.cn/).
+1. In your browser, open the [Azure Portal](https://portal.azure.cn/).

 2. In the **Web Apps** tab, click the name of your web app, select **Settings**, and then select **Custom domains and SSL**